jgetzel/tank-rpg/README.md

 Matches currently last for 5 minutes, and after 10 seconds matches restart.
 Players can join and disconnect at any time.

 Next steps are:
-- More user friendly UI for hosting and joining servers (Scan LAN ports for servers, etc).
+- Switch Network protocols for once that more easily allows matchmaking (matchbox?) and more friendly UI for hosting and joining servers.
 - More complex movement options such as boosting, dodging, shielding

 Further into the future, this project will have: